Manuscript

 17 manuscript copies from the 13th century have survived.
 15 of them are in British institutions and one in the Australian Parliament.

 The 17th document is a copy from 1297.
 It was bought in 1984 by the US billionaire Ross Perot, who entrusted it for display at the National Archives in Washington DC.
-It was sold for $ 21.3M including premium by Sotheby's on December 18, 2007.
+It was sold for $ 21.3M by Sotheby's on December 18, 2007.
 Its new owner, David M. Rubenstein, returned it to the Archives for a new long-term loan.
 The image is shared by Wikimedia.

 around 1300 Western Ashkenazic Mahzor